ItzRez021/BlogSite-Django/README.md

 Steps to create and activate a virtual environment:

 1.Open your terminal or command prompt.

-2. Navigate to your project directory : cd /path/to/your/project
+2. Navigate to your project directory: cd /path/to/your/project

-3. Create a virtual environment named venv (you can name it anything) : python -m venv venv
+3. Create a virtual environment named venv (you can name it anything): python -m venv venv

-4. Activate the virtual environment :
+4. Activate the virtual environment:
-  On Windows : venv\Scripts\activate
+  On Windows: venv\Scripts\activate
-  On macOS/Linux : source venv/bin/activate
+  On macOS/Linux: source venv/bin/activate

-5. Install the required packages (usually listed in requirements.txt) :
+5. Install the required packages (usually listed in requirements.txt):
 6.   pip install -r requirements.txt

 6. Now you can run your Django project commands inside this isolated environment.